Qualytics/userguide/docs/checks/manage-checks.md

 ![favorite](../assets/checks/manage-checks/favorite-light-6.png#only-light)
 ![favorite](../assets/checks/manage-checks/favorite-dark-6.png#only-dark)

-**3. Metrics:** Filters checks that are associated with specific metrics.
-These checks validate key performance indicators or other numerical data trends.
+**3. Metrics:** This filters and displays only Metric checks, which validate key performance indicators and numerical data trends.
+Currently, only Metric checks are supported.

 ![metrics](../assets/checks/manage-checks/metrics-light-7.png#only-light)
 ![metrics](../assets/checks/manage-checks/metrics-dark-7.png#only-dark)

-**4. All:** Displays a comprehensive view of all checks, including important, favorite, metrics, and any checks that do not fall under these specific categories.
+**4. All:** Displays a comprehensive view of all active checks, including important, favorite, metrics, and any checks that do not fall under these specific categories.

 ![all](../assets/checks/manage-checks/all-light-8.png#only-light)
 ![all](../assets/checks/manage-checks/all-dark-8.png#only-dark)